Lumpings of Algebraic Markov Chains arise from Subquotients: Introduction

 \subsection{Acknowledgements}

-I would like to thank Nathan Williams for pointing out to me this question, Persi Diaconis, Jason Fulman and Franco Saliola for numerous helpful conversations, and Gr\'{e}gory Ch\^{a}tel, Mathieu Guay-Paquet, Aaron Lauve, Simon Rubenstein-Salzedo and Yannic Vargas for useful comments.
-SAGE computer software \cite{sage} was very useful.
+I would like to thank Nathan Williams for a question that motivated this research, and Persi Diaconis, Jason Fulman and Franco Saliola for numerous helpful conversations, and Federico Ardila, Gr\'{e}gory Ch\^{a}tel, Mathieu Guay-Paquet, Simon Rubenstein-Salzedo, Yannic Vargas and Graham White for useful comments.
+SAGE computer software \cite{sage} was very useful, especially the combinatorial Hopf algebras coded by Aaron Lauve and Franco Saliola.